1. Do you provide individual attention to students?

 How does one recommend preparing for the IB examinations?

 The IB examinations cover topics learned over the course of two years.
-In order to take the IB well, the student needs to
+In order to do well in the IB examinations, the student needs to

 1) Be able to recall matter learned over the entire period of two years, at a moment’s notice.